Oceanborn: Background

-Style
+Musical style

 This album marked a definitive change in musical scope for Nightwish from their folk-laden roots in Angels Fall First, showcasing a more bombastic, power metal-oriented sound with faster tempos, harmonic guitar/keyboard leads, and plenty of double-bass-heavy drumwork.
 During that time, Stratovarius was Holopainen's biggest inspiration, hence the power metal sound of the album.
 Oceanborns sound hearkens a more dramatic approach in the overall musical scope, mostly relegated to the symphonic keyboard work and lead singer Tarja Turunen's vocals.
 According to Mape Ollila, who penned the band's biography:

 Along with Therion's Theli, the album came to be known as one of the cornerstones of the emerging genre of symphonic metal.

 Most of the lyrics are fantasy-themed, with tracks like "Swanheart" and "Walking in the Air", a cover from the animated TV special The Snowman, as typical examples; however, the song "Gethsemane", has a more religious feel to it.
 In addition, there are also some theatrical tracks like "Devil & the Deep Dark Ocean".
 Oceanborn is among their darkest albums, making use of the harsh vocals of Tapio Wilska in the songs "The Pharaoh Sails to Orion" and "Devil & the Deep Dark Ocean".

-Live performances

-Since the album's release, "Sacrament of Wilderness" has remained a fan-favorite at concerts, and it was still performed often until 2003.
-In 2007 it returned to the setlist but after 2008, it wasn't performed again until the Decades: World Tour in 2018.
-Both "Sleeping Sun" and "Walking in the Air" have also been performed often on shows.
-"Walking in the Air" returned to the live set list of the band on 19 September 2009 at Hartwall Areena, as an acoustic song sung by then-vocalist Anette Olzon.
-Having been dropped from their live shows since Turunen's dismissal in 2005, "Stargazers" returned to the live set list on the Endless Forms Most Beautiful World Tour, with Floor Jansen as their newest singer in 2015.

-In recent years, former vocalist Tarja Turunen released covers from two Oceanborn songs: "Stargazers", on a live version (recorded 27 March 2011) that can be heard on the CD/DVD Luna Park Ride; and "Swanheart", also a live recording (April 2013) with Turunen performing accompanied by a symphonic orchestra, choir and Mike Terrana on drums, that can be heard on the CD/DVD Beauty and the Beat.
-Since leaving the band, she has also still sang in concerts Passion and the Opera, Sleeping Sun and Walking in the Air.